Member of parliament: North Macedonia

 In the Republic of North Macedonia there are 120 members of parliament (Sobranie) called Pratenici (singular Pratenik).

 Norway

 A member of parliament is an elected member of the Stortinget.
 They are called stortingsrepresentanter (lit. 'representatives of the Storting').
 Since 2009, Norway has had a unicameral parliament, which previously consisted of the Odelstinget and Lagtinget; the Odelstinget comprised three-quarters, or 127, of the total 169 members, whereas the Lagtinget comprised the remainder.
-The dividing of the parliament into chambers was only used when dealing with passing regular laws and in cases of prosecution by the national court (riksrett).
+The dividing of the parliament into chambers was only used when dealing with passing regular laws and in cases of impeachment (riksrett).
 In other matters, such as passing the national budget or changing the constitution (the latter requiring a majority of two-thirds), the chambers were united.

 The members of the unicameral parliament of Norway are chosen by popular vote for a parliamentary period of four years.

 Philippines

 From 1978 to 1984, the Philippine parliament was called the Batasang Pambansa (National Assembly), and its elected members were called Mambabatas Pambansa (National Assemblyman), often shortened to "MP".